amc.org.au Listed by threeam Ransomware Group

 The Australian Medical Council (AMC) is an independent national standards body responsible for the accreditation and assessment of medical education and training in Australia and New Zealand.
 Its primary purpose is to ensure that the standards of

-On June 12, 2026, the Australian Medical Council appeared on the leak site of the threeam ransomware group after internal files were exfiltrated during a ransomware attack.
+On June 12, 2026, the Australian Medical Council appeared on the leak site of the threeam ransomware group in a listing claiming internal files were exfiltrated during a ransomware attack.

 Public reporting indicates the Australian Medical Council, the national standards body for medical education and training in Australia and New Zealand, had data taken by attackers.
 The threeam group listed the organisation on its dark-web leak site that day.
 Available reporting describes the exposed material as internal files, though the exact volume and full list of contents remain unclear.
 No confirmed victim count has been published, and the AMC has not issued a detailed public statement on the scale of the breach as of the latest available information.